 Observing and processing information

-The 4MAT Learning Cycle Model explains how people learn in terms of observing and processing information.
+The 4MAT Learning Styles Model explains how people learn in terms of observing and processing information.

 The way people record new information happens in an infinite variety of ways, but between them all there is a relationship between experience and conceptualisation.
 Experience is the perception of personally involved sensations, emotions and physical memories: to be in the moment.
 Conceptualisation is the translation of experiences into conceptual forms: ideas, language and hierarchies.
 The interplay between the feeling of experience and conceptualisation is crucial for the learning process.
 It connects the personal values and perceptions of the learner with those of the experts.

 Processing is about what the learner does with the new information.
 This also happens in a variety of ways, but they are all related to reflection and action.
 Reflection is the transformation of knowledge through structuring and ordering.
 Actions are about applying the ideas to the external world, testing, executing and manipulating them.
 This interaction between reflection and action is important because it encourages action on internal ideas.
 It encourages the learner to test their ideas in the real world and to adapt their learning process to multiple situations.

 The 4MAT Learning Styles Model has four phases in a learning cycle, attached to a separate style of learning.
 The styles of learning will be explained later in this article.
 Every learning style is determined by the way the left and right halves of the brain function, which means that every quadrant has a left and right mode.
 The left half prefers structure and order, language and numbers and works to analyse information.
 The right half includes visualisation, images, searches for patterns and creates metaphors.
 A high dynamic between the left and the right half is crucial for higher learning and thinking, and stimulates creative thinking processes and problem-solving abilities.

 According to the 4MAT Learning Styles Model, the complete learning cycle consists of 8 steps from the four quadrants.
 The model should be read clockwise, starting with: